robertvazan/rvscaffold/README.md

 # Project Config #

-Scripts that enforce consistent configuration of repositories maintained by Robert Važan.
+Scripts that enforce consistent configuration of projects maintained by Robert Važan.